Convergence of the KMP model to the KPZ equation: Computation of noise variance

 Here, for each bond, $\mathcal{Q}_{x,x+1}^{\epsilon}(t)$ is an independent copy of \eqref{Q-process} in which we have the sum of $\mathcal{I}^{i}_{x,x+1}$ random variable.
 By using \cite[Example 12.3]{billingsley} and for all $(x,x+1)$ we have that

 in the Skorokhod space $D([0,T],\mathbb{Z}_{\geq 0}^{\mathbb{Z}})$.
 Therefore, by using the definition of the kernel \eqref{p-espsilon} and the law of total expectation, we have that

 The mapping can be seen as continuous and bounded function of the trajectories of the stochastic process $\bm{Q}^{\epsilon}(t)$, for $t\in [0,T]$.
 Therefore, by Portemanteau theorem, we have the result.
-With the same argument one proves \eqref{convergnce-mu}. \end{proof} \begin{proof}[Proof of Proposition \ref{proposition-limit}] For the proof of this proposition, we need an intermediate lemma.
+With the same argument one proves \eqref{convergnce-mu}. \end{proof} \begin{proof}[Proof of Proposition \ref{proposition-limit}] It suffices to show that $N^{\epsilon}$ and $D^{\epsilon}$ converge to $N$ and $D$ respectively as $\epsilon$ goes to zero.
+We may write the numerator $N^{\epsilon}$ as